billionsjoel/react-todo-app/README.md

 # The Todo List App.

-> This app helps you perform math operations.
+> This app helps you perform todo list day to day operations.

 ![screenshot](./app-screenshot.png)